pixelocdguy/windows-classic/README.md

 # windows-classic
 ### Windows Classic Inspired Theme for Linux

-This is a theme primarily for LXQt and inspired by Windows 2000, Melimmium Edition & Windows XP (Classic Theme).
+This is a theme primarily for LXQt and inspired by Windows 2000, Millennium Edition & Windows XP (Classic Theme).

 At this stage, a theme for LXQt, Openbox & KWin are supplied.
+Openbox is the default LXQt Window Manager - it is fast but an exact theme is not possible.
+KWin is KDE's Plasma WM - it is more accurate, with better special effects, but at the cost of speed.
+Memory usage shouldn't be an issue due to low requirements for both.

 Possible future additions are:

 - Icon Theme
 - Cursor Theme
 - Backport to Win98 & Win95 inspired theme/s
-- Other *lightweight* desktop environments (e.g. LXDE, XFCE, etc.)

-I decided to make this as I couldn't find a Windows Classic based theme for LXQt, and thought this was a good match due to QT's relatively accurate built-in Windows 9x widget theme.
+- SDDM (default Display Manager for LXQt) theme
+- Plymouth theme (boot splash screen)

+This was created as there didn't appear to be a Windows Classic theme for LXQt.
+Additionally, due to Qt's (cross platform app framework) relatively accurate built-in Windows widget style, it seemed as waste to not take advantage of this.
+Regardless, it wasn't as easy as first predicted, due to peculiarities in both LXQt and Qt.